lleiding/gemm/odd.md

-Traits thus controlled encompass the initial body mass (size) of offspring ("seedsize"), the body mass determining onset of maturity and thus reproductive capability ("repsize"), the groth rate ("growthrate"), the probability for density-independent mortality ("ageprob"), mean dispersal distance ("dispmean"), the probability of dispersal ("dispprob"), the shape of the dispersal kernel, controlling long-distance-dispersal ("dispshape"), the probability and thus frequence of reproduction ("repprob"), the radius in which an individual searches for a mate ("repradius"), the mean number of offspring in a reproduction event (litter size,n "reprate"), the threshold of sequence identity between mates determining genetic compatibility ("reptol"), values representing the optimum and the tolerance (standard deviation) of a physical niche parameter ("tempopt", "temptol", resp.).
+Traits thus controlled encompass the initial body mass (size) of offspring ("seedsize"), the body mass determining onset of maturity and thus reproductive capability ("repsize"), mean dispersal distance ("dispmean"), the shape of the dispersal kernel, controlling long-distance-dispersal ("dispshape"), the radius in which an individual searches for a mate ("repradius"), the threshold of sequence identity between mates determining genetic compatibility ("reptol"), values representing the optimum and the tolerance (standard deviation) of a physical niche parameter ("tempopt", "temptol", resp.).